ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - poor scalability because executing formulas within the spreadsheet system has high overhead;
 - great difficulty with reuse because there is no concept of encapsulation (and even different length data are problematic);
-- great difficulty with transitioning from a spreadsheet to a program to facilitate integration into software systems and improve scalability;
+- great difficulty with transitioning from a spreadsheet to a program to facilitate integration into software systems;
 - limited ability to handle complex data because there is no concept of structured data;
 - poor readability because formulas must be expressions (not scripts) and any cell may have a formula; and
-- limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system (or specially coded macros).
+- limited ability to express calculations because formulas are restricted to using a few hundred or so functions provided by the spreadsheet system (or specially coded macros).

-Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009], and spreadsheets are likely the most pervasiveness example of EUP.
+Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009].
-However,
-even with the
+Even though
-seriousness of shortcomings of spreadsheets, there is a virtual absence of academic literature about addressing these shortcomings.
+spreadsheets are likely the most pervasiveness example of EUP, there is a virtual absence of academic literature about addressing the shortcomings of spreadsheets.
-On the other hand, there has been significant commercial interest.
+Outside of academia there has been significant interest in innovating spreadsheets.
 Google Fusion Tables [Gonz2010] uses column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
-The Pyspread [PySpread] project uses Python as the formula language, which increases the expressiveness of formulas.
+The Pyspread [PySpread] project uses Python as the formula language, which increases the expressivity of formulas.
 A more radical approach is taken by the Stencila system [Stencila], which provides a document structure that includes cells that execute formulas, including the display of of data tables;
 cells may execute statements from many languages including Python and R.

-Sadly, even with the aforementioned innovations in spreadsheets, serious deficiencies remain.
+Even with these innovations,
+serious deficiencies remain in spreadsheets:

-1. The expressiveness of formulas is limited because formulas are restricted to being expressions, not scripts (although Stencila does provide a limited form of scripting).
+1. The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts (although Stencila does provide a limited form of scripting).
-2. None of the innovations ease the burden of dealing with complex data relationships, such as n-to-m relationships.
-3. None of the innovations address code sharing and reuse between spreadsheet users or between spreadsheet users and software engineers.
+2. It is almost impossible to reuse spreadsheet formulas, especially to allow software systems to reuse calculations done in spreadsheets.
+3. It remains burdensome to deal with complex data relationships in spreadsheets, such as hierarchically structured data.
 4. Very little has been done to address the performance problems that occur as spreadsheets scale.

 This paper introduces SciSheets [SciSheets], a new spreadsheet system with the goal of delivering